 What kind of biases can exist in data?

 Biased data distribution

-This occurs when your training data is not truly representative of the population that your product seeks to serve.
+This occurs when your training data isn't truly representative of the population that your product seeks to serve.
 Think carefully about how your data was collected.
-For example, if you have a dataset of user-submitted photos and you filter it for image clarity, this could skew your data by over representing users that have expensive cameras.
+For example, if you have a dataset of user-submitted photos and you filter it for image clarity, this could skew your data by over-representing users who have expensive cameras.
 In general, consider how your data is distributed with respect to the groups of users your product will serve.
 Do you have enough data for each relevant group?
 There are often subtle, systemic reasons why your dataset might not capture the full diversity of your use case in the real world.